koheimiya/checkpoint/README.md

     }).run_graph()
 ```

-`FutureList` and `FutureDict` are for aggregating multiple `Future`s into one, allowing us to register multiple upstream tasks at once.
+`FutureList` and `FutureDict` can be used to aggregate multiple `Future`s into one, allowing us to register multiple upstream tasks at once.
 ```python
 from taskproc import FutureList, FutureDict